Fashion Image-to-Image Translation for Complementary Item Retrieval: Experiments

 We note that the baseline results reported in \cref{table:1vs1} differ from the results in~\cite{DBLP:journals/ijon/LiuSCM20} due to differences in how the metrics are computed.
 As mentioned above,~\citet{DBLP:journals/ijon/LiuSCM20} calculated the AUC and MRR metrics in an uncommon approach by pairing each positive item with three and nine negative items, respectively.
 To understand how our proposed model would fare in such a setup, we repeated the measurement using the specific MRR and AUC calculation from~\cite{DBLP:journals/ijon/LiuSCM20}, leading to the results shown in \cref{table:1vs3}.
-We find that also under this uncommon configuration,~\cgcrm outperforms all considered baselines.
-BPR-DAE emerges as the second-best model in most cases, with the exception of the FashionTaobaoTB dataset where MGCM benefits from a larger volume of data, enabling it to learn more meaningful relations.
+We also find that ~\cgcrm outperforms all considered baselines under this uncommon configuration.
+BPR-DAE emerges as the second-best model in most cases, except for the FashionTaobaoTB dataset, where MGCM benefits from a larger volume of data, enabling it to learn more meaningful relations.
 Once more, our model demonstrates its adaptability to varying sample sizes in the training set.
+Furthermore, Popularity and Random retain the same behavior as the previous evaluation setting.